Aurora Live Cam

 What is the aurora borealis?

 The aurora borealis, or northern lights, form when charged particles from the sun, known as the solar wind, collide with Earth’s upper atmosphere at incredible speeds.
-Our planet’s magnetic field acts as a protective shield and redirects these particles toward the poles and the dramatic reaction of this collision creates a glow in the skies of northern (and Southern) latitudes.
-This glow from the “excitation” of the charged particles can appear as white, green, pink, red, or other shades, depending on its strength and the type of elements in the atmosphere.
+Our planet’s magnetic field acts as a protective shield and redirects these particles toward the poles and the dramatic reaction of this collision creates a glow in the skies of northern (and southern) latitudes.
+This glow from the “excitation” of charged particles can appear as white, green, pink, red, or other shades, depending on its strength and the type of elements in the atmosphere.
 The two primary gases in the Earth’s atmosphere are nitrogen and oxygen, and these elements give off different colors.

 How do we forecast?